aspectran/aspectran.github.io/_docs/docs/faq.md

 format: "plate solid"
 title: "FAQ"
 subheadline: "Frequently Asked Questions about Aspectran"
-teaser: "Aspectran과 관련해 자주 묻는 질문을 모았습니다."
+teaser: "We provide frequently asked questions and answers in advance."
 comments: true
 ---

 <div class="callout info radius">
-  <p>찾으시는 질문이 없거나 더 자세한 문의를 원하시면 <a href="/contact/">Contact</a> 페이지 또는 GitHub Issues에 질문 또는 의견을 남겨 주시기 바랍니다.</p>
+  <p>If you can not find the answer, or have other questions, please write to the <a href="/contact/">Contact</a> page or <a href="https://github.com/aspectran/aspectran/issues">Aspectran Issues</a>.</p>
-  {% include label-link-box label="GitHub Issues" href="https://github.com/aspectran/aspectran/issues" %}
+  {% include label-link-box label="Aspectran Issues" href="https://github.com/aspectran/aspectran/issues" %}
 </div>

-[1]: /contact/